alejandrochang/StudyGuideNotes/node.md

 Summary:
 V8 is the engine that compiles the JS code into machine code for our microprocessors to read.
 Node.js is an extension of the V8 engine with additional C++ files that add features to JS such as back-end and server side use.

+# Section 3: The Node Core

+Server: At its most basic, is a computer that performs services.
+The client asks for those services and amy also do some work, but the server does the heavier amount of work.
+Client request some work -> Server responds with something.